Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Problem setting

 \section{Problem setting}

 We consider the application of a noisy unitary on $n$ qubits, and the goal is to completely recover the noise component.
 For this we assume that certain laboratory operations—specifically, state preparation and measurement—can be performed without error.
 In particular, we assume the ability to prepare product states of Pauli eigenstates $(\sigma_x,\sigma_y,\sigma_z)$ and to perform measurements in these bases.
-While this assumption may not hold in all experimental settings, it is well-justified in several quantum computing platforms—for example, when high-fidelity measurements in the computational basis and accurate single-qubit Clifford gates are available.\\ Let us represent the noisy implementation of a unitary by the corresponding quantum channel:
+While this assumption may not hold in all experimental settings, it is well justified in several quantum computing platforms—for example, when high-fidelity measurements in the computational basis and accurate single-qubit Clifford gates are available.
+We now recall some standard concepts from quantum process-tomography, in particular those relevant for gate-error characterization, which will be useful for the development of our protocol.
+Let us represent the noisy implementation of a unitary by the corresponding quantum channel,

-In the general case this channel can be many-body and gate-dependent, including correlated and coherent noise models. \\ More specifically, we would like to characterize the error component of the noisy implementation $\map{C}_{\map{U}}$:
+In the general case this channel can be many-body and gate-dependent, including correlated and coherent noise models. \\ More specifically, we would like to characterize the error component of the noisy implementation $\map{C}_{\map{U}}$,